0day-ci/linux/Documentation/admin-guide/cgroup-v1/freezer-subsystem.rst

 The cgroup freezer is hierarchical.
 Freezing a cgroup freezes all tasks belonging to the cgroup and all its descendant cgroups.
 Each cgroup has its own state (self-state) and the state inherited from the parent (parent-state).
-Iff both states are THAWED, the cgroup is THAWED.
+If both states are THAWED, the cgroup is THAWED.

 The following cgroupfs files are created by cgroup freezer.